crcx/retroforth/doc/RETRO-Book.md

 which I started experiencing some problems with the metacompiler (as discussed previously).

-RETRO 11 was flexible.
+Retro 11 was flexible.
 All colon definitions were setup as hooks, allowing new functionality to be layered in easily.
 This allowed the later releases to add things like vocabularies, search order, tab completion, and keyboard remapping.
 This all came at a cost